-- It was not possible to examine the process for introducing Transaction Corrections that can give rise to changes in the cash that Horizon records at the branch - It was not possible to examine the processes for Remittances (the movement of cash and stock) into and out of the branch that changes the cash and stock that Horizon records at the branch - It was not possible to examine the processes for revaluing foreign currency which could change the value of cash held at the branch. - It was not possible to examine the processes of reconciliation conducted by the Post Office that could give rise to Transaction Corrections.
+- It was not possible to examine the process for introducing Transaction Corrections that can give rise to changes in the cash that Horizon records at the branch.
+However there is a process by which a Branch can discuss Transaction Corrections and by accepting a Transaction Correction into the Branch accounts (which is when it may affect the Cash position) they are indicating that they accept the change as being required. - It was not possible to examine the processes for Remittances (the movement of cash and stock) into and out of the branch that changes the cash and stock that Horizon records at the branch.
+What aspect of remittances are you concerned about?
+All remittances are processed at the Branch by the Branch users and so the financial effect is accepted by them.
+There is no need to understand the external mechanisms associated with remittances to see what is happening in the Branch accounts.